-Library staff worked with Chair Holober to provide the attached letter of opposition to the Senate and Assembly Budget Subcommittee #4 on State Administration tasked with reviewing and acting on this issue.
+Staff worked with Chair Holober to provide the attached letter of opposition to the Senate and Assembly Budget Subcommittee #4 on State Administration tasked with reviewing and acting on this issue.
 We should know in the coming weeks whether the Budget Trailer Bill has passed.
+We will continue to keep the Library JPA Governing Board and Operations Committee apprised of any developments impacting the Library JPA.